09.24.21

 If you’ve never had the real-deal cosmic brownie before (the ones by Little Debbie), you are missing out!
 I LOVED them growing up!
 They are a dense, fudgy brownie covered in a chocolate ganache and then topped with rainbow colored, crunchy chocolate pieces.

 With inspiration from the Little Debbie snacks I ate growing up, I’ve made my own better-for-you rendition at home.
-These are grain-free, gluten-free, dairy-free and paleo compliant and they turned out *so so yummy*!
+These are grain-free, gluten-free, and dairy-free Paleo Cosmic Brownies and they turned out *so so yummy*!
 I know y’all are going to have a blast making these!

 Paleo Cosmic Brownies